Baby Alfie: [gurgles]

 - GLX SPTZL GLAAH!

 - In P.L.
 Travers' original Mary Poppins stories, babies could talk to each other, and also to animals and inanimate objects.
+They are also aware that as they learn regular language, they will forget this one.
+(Except of course, for Mary Poppins herself, because she's Mary Poppins.)

 - In A Series of Unfortunate Events, toddler Sunny spoke in subtitled gibberish.
 Her speech was translated in the books.